The text is from here.

 ※1 The evaluation varies depending on the specifications of each filter type, so please refer to it as a guide only.

-※2 The lower the initial pressure loss is the better evaluation.
+※2 The lower the initial pressure loss, the better the evaluation.

-※3.
-The higher the opening rate/space rate, the better the evaluation is.
+※3 The higher the opening rate/space rate, the better the evaluation.

-※4 Vequipore has a wide pore diameter distribution, but since it is an internal filtration (deep filtration) filter material, it is characterized by a large amount of foreign matter collected.
+※4 Vequipores have a wide porous distribution, but since it is an internal filtration (deep filtration) filter, it is characterized by a large amount of foreign matter collected.

 We can accommodate custom orders!